saivenkat98/Lieux/README.md

 # Lieux

-A social media application built using the MERN stack, enabling users to share places with friends and perform various actions like adding, editing, and deleting locations, as well as implementing user authentication and RESTful communication.
+✨ What is ‘Lieux’?
+'Lieux' is a minimalist social platform (built using MERN stack) that allows users to share their favorite places 🌆🏞️, engage with others' choices, discover new locations .
+Each user can:
+ ✅ Add, edit, and delete places 📝
+ ✅ Attach live locations for real-time updates 📍
+ ✅ Explore places loved by others and find new favorites 🚀